insightsengineering/teal.gallery/README.md

 Now you can open any RStudio project for your preferred sample app inside the `inst/apps` directory and run it just like how you would run any normal shiny app.

-If promted by renv to run `renv::restore()` run it to ensure that the R package dependencies are installed.
+If prompted by renv to run `renv::restore()` run it to ensure that the R package dependencies are installed.

 ### Deployments